-The unabridged, downloadable audiobook edition of Michael Moore's anti-memoir, Here Comes Trouble, narrated by the man himself.
+Here Comes Trouble is Michael Moore's anti-memoir.
 Breaking the autobiographical mould, he hilariously presents 20 far-ranging, irreverent vignettes from his own life.

 Moore is his own meta-Forrest Gump, as one moment he's an 11-year old boy stuck on a Senate elevator with Bobby Kennedy, and the next moment he's inside the Bitburg cemetery with a dazed and confused Ronald Reagan.
 Changing planes in Vienna, he escapes death at the hands of the terrorist Abu Nidal (others weren't so lucky).
 He founded his first underground newspaper in fourth grade.
 He refused to be on the CBS Evening News with Walter Cronkite at 16 ("There's not enough Clearasil in the world for that to happen").
 And he became the youngest elected official in the country at age 18 by enlisting an "army of local stoners" who had no idea what they were doing as his campaign staff.